dev-sec/blog/_posts/2017-04-23-ansible-new-releases.markdown

 # Complete tests in TravisCI

-Furthermore we now leverage the full possibilities of [TravisCI](https://travis-ci.org/dev-sec/) for the [os-hardening](https://travis-ci.org/dev-sec/ansible-ssh-hardening) and [ssh-hardening](https://travis-ci.org/dev-sec/ansible-ssh-hardening) roles.
+Furthermore we now leverage the full possibilities of [TravisCI](https://travis-ci.org/dev-sec/) for the [os-hardening](https://travis-ci.org/dev-sec/ansible-ssh-hardening), [ssh-hardening](https://travis-ci.org/dev-sec/ansible-ssh-hardening) and [mysql-hardening](https://travis-ci.org/dev-sec/ansible-mysql-hardening)  roles.
 This means that all supported operating systems are now tested and verified online.
 For that we use customized [docker-images](https://github.com/rndmh3ro/docker-ansible) that have Ansible pre-installed, as well as our [InSpec-tests](https://github.com/dev-sec/?utf8=%E2%9C%93&q=baseline&type=&language=) to verify the roles!

-The tests are still missing for mysql-hardening and nginx-hardening, because we're facing [some](https://travis-ci.org/dev-sec/ansible-nginx-hardening/jobs/213982228) [issues](https://travis-ci.org/dev-sec/ansible-mysql-hardening/builds/207936527) that seem to be unique to Travis.
+However some operating systems are still missing for mysql-hardening because we're facing some issues that hopefully will be resolved soon!

 We're always looking for help!
 Join us on [GitHub](https://github.com/dev-sec/) or [Gitter chatroom](https://gitter.im/dev-sec/general).